rsahlin/super-performance-sprites/README.md

 # super-performance-sprites
-1000 sprites on a low/medium end mobile phone using one draw call in OpenGL ES - this is a multi platform project that supports running on J2SE using JOGAMP
+1000 sprites on a low/medium end mobile phone using one draw call in OpenGL ES - this is a multi platform project that supports running on J2SE using JOGAMP.

-I use Eclipse when developing since I feel the multi platform nature of this project is best supported on this IDE:
-If you wish you can import the Eclipse projects, this will setup projects with correct source references.
+Tested with Eclipse Android Neon, since this is a multi platform projec - import as Maven project.

 - To use as Maven project in Eclipse, import as Existing Maven project.
+- Import dependencies as Maven projects or install to local maven repo:
+This project depends on:
+graphics-by-opengl
+vecmath
+graphics-engine

 - To use as Gradle project in Eclipse (Neon) - import Super-performance-sprites as gradle project.
 On Eclipse Neon there is no support for Android Gradle projects so you need to do the following: